How I Built a Lightweight Bridge for LLM Frontend Tool Calling in Django

 The Demo

 Note: the parts of the video where I’m typing are sped up.
 Everything else is real time.
-(I type slowly ;p)
+(I type slowly)

 Defining Frontend Tools